alex-cgs/DoodleRec/README.md

-# DoodleRec Pre-Alpha is live! - DoodleRec-Deep-Learning-Image-Recognition
+# DoodleRec Alpha is live! - DoodleRec-Deep-Learning-Image-Recognition
 DoodleRec - A Deep Learning algorithm trained on 10 objects from Google Quick Draw's data set, is my first Bachelor Semester Project at the University of Luxembourg.

-Current step: upgrade canvas.
-Main GUI and UX done as well as training and recognition!
-You can use the web app to input doodles and make it recognize!
+Current step: improve compatibility of test.py
 #
 ## Disclaimer:
 This BSP has been produced by Tinouert Alexandre Adrian, under the supervision of PAT PhD Student DeJesus Tiago as well as Pr.
 Dr. Guelfi Nicolas at the University of Luxembourg.